-The Fourth Container Royalty (CR-4) assessment of \$1.15 per weight ton shall continue during the term of this Master Contract.
-USMX and the ILA will terminate the Carrier-ILA Container Royalty Fund No. 4, since the CCF will transmit the Fourth Container Royalty Assessment directly to MILA.
-During the term of this Master Contract, USMX and the ILA shall have the right to agree upon a modification, suspension, or elimination of the CR-4 assessment.
+Effective October 1, 2018, the Fourth Container Royalty (CR-4) assessment shall be \$1.50 per weight ton during the term of this Master Contract.
+USMX and the ILA will terminate the Carrier-ILA Container Royalty Fund No. 4, since the CCF will transmit the Fourth Container Royalty

+Assessment directly to MILA.
+During the term of this Master Contract, USMX and the ILA shall have the right to agree upon a modification, suspension, or elimination of the CR-4 Assessment.

 Section 6.
-Carrier-ILA Container Royalty Fund No. 5.
+Carrier-ILA Container Royalty Fund No. 5

-(a) The Carrier-ILA Container Royalty Fund No. 5 ("CR-5 Fund") shall be continued during the term of this Master Contract for the sole and exclusive purpose of providing financial assistance to joint Management-ILA employee welfare benefit plans that provide healthcare, vacation or holiday benefits in the local ports or districts.
+- (a) The Carrier-ILA Container Royalty Fund No. 5 ("CR-5 Fund") shall be continued during the term of this Master Contract for the sole and exclusive purpose of providing financial assistance to joint Management-ILA employee welfare benefit plans that provide healthcare, vacation, or holiday benefits in the local ports or districts.
 Employee pension benefit plans and employee benefit plans that do not provide healthcare, welfare, vacation, or holiday benefits, including, but not limited to, container royalty plans or other plans providing supplemental cash benefits, supplemental unemployment benefit plans, scholarship plans, and severance plans, are not eligible plans for assistance from the CR-5 Fund.
-Applications for financial assistance will be granted to local employee benefit plans that are in need due to shortfalls in funding, provided the plans meet the criteria for assistance established by the CR-5 Fund trustees.

-(b) During the term of this Master Contract, Management will fund Container Royalty Fund No. 5 as required to provide financial assistance to joint Management-ILA employee-benefit plans in the local ports or districts as provided in Article XII, Section 6(a) of this Master Contract.
-During the term of this Master Contract, management shall have the right to modify the Container Royalty Fund No. 5 assessment.
+Applications for financial assistance will be granted to local employee benefit plans that are in need due to shortfalls in funding, provided the plans meet the criteria for assistance established by the CR-5 Fund trustees. - (b) During the term of this Master Contract, Management will fund Container Royalty Fund No. 5 as required to provide financial assistance to joint Management-ILA employee-benefit plans in the local ports or districts as provided in Article XII, Section 6(a) of this Master Contract.
+During the term of this Master Contract, management shall have the right to modify the Container Royalty Fund No. 5 assessment. - (c) During the nine-month period following the execution of the Memorandum of Settlement, the parties shall undertake a study of the feasibility of implementing alternative methods of generating additional revenue to provide funding for the CR-5 Fund.